14all-agency/shopify-llms-txt-directory/https-jones-jm-myshopify-com.md

     Author: User
   - [A Comprehensive FAQ for Aspiring Snowboard Enthusiasts](https://jones-jm.myshopify.com/blogs/news/a-comprehensive-faq-for-aspiring-snowboard-enthusiasts): A Comprehensive FAQ for Aspiring Snowboard Enthusiasts
     Updated: 2025-12-08T00:01:08Z
     Author: User
+  - [How to Properly Maintain Your Snowboard for Longevity](https://jones-jm.myshopify.com/blogs/news/how-to-properly-maintain-your-snowboard-for-longevity): How to Properly Maintain Your Snowboard for Longevity
+    Updated: 2025-12-15T00:01:18Z
+    Author: User

 ## Store Pages